-Some of these categories conform to the common understanding of a hazard as a 'thing;' others, particularly those listed by Macdonald as psychosocial hazards and hazards relating to ongoing conditions of 'the system' are referred to as 'hazardous conditions'.
-Some OHS professionals would consider Macdonald's "hazardous personal condition", "hazardous system condition" and "hazardous personal state" categories to be risk factors rather than hazards.
+Some of these categories conform to the common understanding of a hazard as a 'thing,' others, particularly those listed by Macdonald as psychosocial hazards and hazards relating to ongoing conditions of 'the system', are referred to as 'hazardous conditions.
+Macdonald's categorisation perhaps considers those definitions where hazards include "situations" (for example, DMIRS 2024).
+However, some OHS professionals would consider Macdonald's "hazardous personal condition", "hazardous system condition", and "hazardous personal state" categories to be risk factors (i.e. factors determining the level of risk) rather than hazards.
 Moreover, some examples provided for the hazardous personal and system conditions, such as substandard competence or lack of equipment, would be perceived by OHS professionals as failures in controls.
 Indeed, several of Macdonald's categories correlate with Reason's (1997) "latent failures" or "unsafe conditions."
 Consequently, it can be argued that this is an example of a classification system that goes beyond 'hazard.'

-Another and perhaps more useful way of looking at hazards 'in a context' is provided by Susanne Tepe who coined the phrase "a hazard becomes a risk within a context" (personal communication, July 9, 2019).
+Another and perhaps more useful way of looking at hazards 'in a context' is provided by Susanne Tepe, who coined the phrase "a hazard becomes a risk within a context" (personal communication, July 9, 2019)13.
 A butane-fuelled cigarette lighter may be banned within a petrochemical complex, not because of the butane, but because it can cause a flame, as can a match.
-Thus, while the butane may be a chemical hazard, the lighter is useful when a flame is required but is a risk in a flammable environment when a flame can have disastrous consequences.
+Thus, while the butane may be a chemical hazard, the lighter is useful when a flame is required but is a risk in a flammable environment when a flame can have disastrous consequences.14